javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/README.md

 Here, we prove that resulting values of v sin(i) that come from the decrease of magnetic field and branching ratio distributions with age (Figure 12 of our paper) effectively account for v sin(i) observations of Figure 10.

 ### Test 1 (Model: Magnetic field decreases with age)
-Using the results found in our paper, we choose values of the magnetic field that follow the CDF of each bin (Figure 13).
-Additionally, as input, we use the mass accretion rate per bin from Figure 11, choose random values of the initial rotation period (between 1 and 8 days), and set the branching ratio parameter to 0.3.
+We use the results found in our paper for this we choose values of the magnetic field that follow the CDF of each bin (Figure 13).
+Similarly, we use values of the mass accretion rate per bin from Figure 11, choose random values of the initial rotation period (between 1 and 8 days), and set the branching ratio parameter to 0.3.

 Finally, we show distributions of vsin(i) provided by models in comparison with our observations.
 Using the histogram intersection as a metric of similarity between distributions